danholdaway/dotfiles/README.md

 ### Tips

 1. When your connection fails it can cause trouble for the mounted drive and your IDE that is accessing those files.
-As such you should not kill your tunnel
+As such you should not kill your tunnel before unmounting the drive.
 2. If experiencing lag you can try turning off communication with GitHub by the IDE.
 It might be trying to read a lot of files on the mounted drive.